medikoo/modules-webmake/README.md

 })("foo/program");
 ```

-When loaded in browser, _program.js_ is immediately executed.
+When loaded in browser, _program.js_ module is executed immediately.

 ## Installation